CraptiCraft-Development/CraftableTridents/README.md

-Do you want to be able to let your player base craft tridents?
+**Do you want to be able to let your player base craft tridents or elytra's?

 If you answered yes to the above, then this is the plugin for you!
 CraftableTridents is a simple drop in and go plugin for your server.
-Once the plugins is installed, all players will instantly have access to the TWO crafting recipes for tridents!
+Once the plugins is installed, all players will instantly have access to the TWO, customisable crafting recipes for tridents and the customisable elytra crafting recipe!

 This is the code for my plugin, you are allowed to view, download and modify my code for your own purposes, however redistribution of my code is forbidden.